Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 Installation (Manual):
 =====================

-NOTE: Although these instructions are specifically for Windows, equivalent actions should work under Linux, but using the "client.so" file - which is also available in this GitHub.
+NOTE-1: Although these instructions are specifically for Windows, equivalent actions should work under Linux, but using the "client.so" file - which is also available in this GitHub.

+NOTE-2: These instructions presume/require that you know your way around Windows and/or Linux (download files, copy files, rename files, etc.), how to navigate to/find where Fistful of Frags actually gets installed on your computer, etc.

 1) Make sure you already have Fistful-of-Frags (FoF) installed.